theTisrock/vanillajs/EasyHTTP/notes.md

 The point?

 WHEN YOU ARE INSIDE A FUNCTION, THE 'this' KEYWORD PERTAINS TO THAT FUNCTION, unless the scope is changed explicitly.

+While working on the onload get function, I realized that when building a library, I have a decision to make: what does the library code handle?
+We want to take away complexity and boilerplate as much as possible, while still allowing for extensibility.

+I feel that allowing the API user to control what is done with the response is better.

+Should they control the XHR object?
+I think not.